 Indicator IA14-Number of sewerage main breaks, leaks and chokes A14-Number of sewerage main breaks, leaks, and chokes per 100 km of sewerage mains Definition The number of sewerage main breaks, leaks and chokes in the service providers sewerage network during the reporting year (breaks).
 The number of sewerage main breaks, leaks and chokes in the service provider's sewerage network during the reporting year (breaks, leaks and chokes/100 km main).
 Intent Reporting on sewerage main breaks provides insight into the level of service received by customers and informs an understanding of the condition of the service provider's sewerage main network.
-General supporting notes • all diameter pressure mains, including common effluent pipelines and rising ma pipelines carrying treated wastewater, including recycled water distribution and reticulation mains breaks due to third-party damage (e.g., accidental damage from excavation) pump blockages and chokes property connections.
+Sewerage main breaks are leaks and chokes within the service provider's sewerage network.
+This handbook considers a break or leak as a failure that results in an interruption to the sewerage service.
+A choke is a confirmed partial or total blockage that may or may not result in a spill to the external environment from the sewerage system.
+Sewerage mains breaks, leaks and chokes include those in: General all diameter gravity sewerage mains supporting all diameter pressure mains, including common effluent pipelines and rising mains notes all diameter vacuum system mains and exclude: pipelines carrying treated wastewater, including recycled water distribution and reticulation mains breaks due to third-party damage (e.g., accidental damage from excavation) pump blockages and chokes property connections.
 Property connections are the short sewerages, owned and operated by the service provider, that connect the sewerage main and the customer's sanitary drain.